Ownership

 Why the LLC Structure

-Aircraft held in an LLC provides liability separation from personal assets, clean accounting for all aviation expenses, and a structure that can support future dry-lease arrangements or partnerships.
+Aircraft held in an LLC provides liability separation from personal assets, clean accounting for all aviation expenses, and a structure that can support future arrangements or partnerships.
 Consult an aviation attorney and accountant for your specific situation.